Introduction

 Fake Monks

-Individuals dressed in Buddhist monk robes may approach you, especially in tourist-heavy areas like Times Square.
+One of hte most common NYC tourist scams in 2026 is that individuals dressed in Buddhist monk robes may approach you, especially in tourist-heavy areas like Times Square.
 They will try to give you a small token, like a bracelet or a medallion, and then demand a “donation,” often showing you a logbook with large amounts supposedly given by others.
 These are not real monks; they are scammers.
 Politely and firmly decline and continue walking.
 Real Buddhist monks do not aggressively solicit money.

 Unauthorized Retailers of Popular Products